SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

-1. Did you know that the SAP Business Application Studio Dev Spaces offer a [Service Center](https://help.sap.com/docs/SAP%20Business%20Application%20Studio/9d1db9835307451daa8c930fbd9ab264/1e8ec75c9c784b51a91c7370f269ff98.html) which lets you browse content from various sources, including the SAP API Business Hub?
+1. Did you know that the SAP Business Application Studio Dev Spaces offer a [Service Center](https://help.sap.com/docs/SAP%20Business%20Application%20Studio/9d1db9835307451daa8c930fbd9ab264/1e8ec75c9c784b51a91c7370f269ff98.html) which lets you browse content from various sources, including the SAP Business Accelerator Hub?
 If you're using a Dev Space for this CodeJam, why not try it out by selecting "Service Center: Focus on SAP API Business Hub View" in the Command Palette?
 You should be able to quickly find the Business Partner (A2X) API there too.
+(The SAP API Business Hub has recently been renamed to SAP Business Accelerator Hub but the renaming process is one that is based on [Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency).)
     ![Service Center in SAP Business Application Studio](assets/service-center.png)

 1. What does "A2X" stand for and represent?